 The Social Studies curriculum at Waimea Middle School follows three distinct but interrelated standards: The Common Core Grades 6-8 Literacy in History/Social Studies, Science, and Technical Subjects as well as the Hawaii Content and Performance Standards and the C3 framework.
 While these standards guide the content taught at each grade level, the department has made significant moves towards adopting an Integrated, project-based approach to teaching and learning.
 The Social Studies department designs their projects to allow students to understand the required content and to improve their basic literacy skills as well as the 21st century skills they will need to succeed in high school and beyond.

 The seventh grade curriculum is divided into two parts.
 The first half of the year is titled The History of the Hawaiian Kingdom.
 The second half of the year focuses on Pacific Island Studies.
-The 7th grade Social Studies teacher collaborates extensively with the 7th grade English Language Arts teacher on projects which emphasize place-based cultural awareness and hands on learning.
+Project/place-based learning is emphasized.

-Waimea Middle School offers an Extended Core program each quarter for 10 weeks.
+WMS offers an Extended Core program each quarter for 10 weeks.
 By the end of the school year, every sixth-eighth grade student will have gone through each Extended Core class.
-Classes offered for the 2020-21 school year are:
+Classes offered for the 2022-23 school year are: